Answer These Questions About Church Management Software Before You Buy

-Every church has unique challenges or tasks that absorb valuable time.
+Every church has unique challenges and tasks that absorb valuable time.
 They may be related to management, administration, accounting or your congregation.
 As you research different software solutions, it’s important to first have a list of your specific challenges.
 That way you can use your list to compare software features from different vendors.

 It’s also important to recognize the potential for growth by taking advantage of the right ChMS.
 Sam Batterman of Church Executive states, “Your ChMS gives you exactly what you need to drive the strategic growth of your congregation.”